SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### Fraction

+When we want to render Fraction we can use this field type, example can be used as Blood Pressure Fields To set placeholder for numerator uses Options.Numerator and denominator uses Options.Denominator.

 ### ButtonDecision

 When we want to control the flow of the form, we can have the button to look up the result with Ajax and has the options to render the data and let the user select what information is corrected.